Freely-Given-org/Biblelator/Documentation/GettingStarted.md

         in order to properly display the additional debug logging information.

-4. Resource Windows
+4. Resource texts

     Resources are texts which are opened read-only for study or reference purposes as you translate in a project window.
-This includes Bibles, commentaries, and lexicons.
+This includes most unencrypted Bibles, commentaries, and some lexicons.
+These might be other USFM Bibles that you have been given by colleagues in other nearby languages, or perhaps mainstream translations that have been installed on your computer by other Bible display programs or that you have downloaded.
+    Depending on the type of resource you are opening, you might be required to select either a folder or a file to open the resource.

+5. Resource Windows

-    The Resource menu in the main window is used to launch new resource windows.
+    The Resource menu in the main window is used to launch new resource windows which can be moved anywhere on your screen(s).

-5. Resource Collection Windows
+6. Resource Collection Windows

     Resources are texts which are opened read-only for study or reference purposes as you translate in a project window.
 This includes Bibles, commentaries, and lexicons.